 The demand for most goods has spiked as the global economy recovers from the 2020 lows.
 This is coming at a time when the supply for many goods is short.
-The inventory restocking ahead of the upcoming holiday season is also impacting the demand-supply balance.
+The inventory restocking also put pressure on the already strained demand-supply balance.

-Add the logistics issues including jammed ports, a container shortage, and a driver shortage for inland travel, and we have a perfect storm brewing.
+Add the logistics issues including jammed ports, climate change, a truck driver shortage for inland travel, and a perfect storm is brewing.